tWhat is bone broth?

 Bone broth with vegetables and meat or fish provides an honest source of all of those vitamins and minerals.

 9 Bone Broth Improves Hydration

-Bone broth, especially when it is made from vegetables, adds electrolytes (minerals) and carbohydrates (from vegetables) to the diet.
+Bone broth, when it is made from vegetables, adds electrolytes (minerals) and carbohydrates (from vegetables) to the diet.
 Studies have shown that drinking broth can rehydrate better than water alone thanks to the electrolytes.

 10 Build Muscle with Bone Broth

 The amino acids in bone broth can help speed up the synthesis of muscle protein.
 Muscle protein synthesis is important for the continued growth, repair, and maintenance of striated muscle groups.
 In a study of healthy patients and patients with ovarian cancer, the researchers found that drinking amino acids helped speed up muscle protein synthesis and that both healthy participants and those undergoing cancer therapy Participants also have less inflammation.